Community Tree Plantings

 1) The group’s organizer should submit the Community Tree Planting Group Application, including Attachment 2 – Summary (list of requesting addresses) and Attachment 3 – Supporting Detail (copy to be filled out be each requesting resident/owner).
 Each participant should read Attachment 1 – Commitment/Expectations.
 You can download the Group Application as a fillable PDF (opens in new window).

 2) Each requesting address should have a suitable empty spot on their berm (the grass strip between sidewalk and street) and have a person willing to water the newly-planted tree weekly for the first two years of its life and keep its mulched area weeded.
 We must ensure that any trees we plant will have sufficient water; otherwise they will not survive and your efforts and our money will have been wasted.
 To facilitate watering, each tree will have a drip irrigation bag, which will need to be filled with 20 gallons of water approximately once a week from spring to fall.

-3) Applications should be submitted by November 19, 2018 to allow time for review of locations, species selection, and ordering for Spring 2019 plantings.
-Applications not accepted for Spring 2019 will be held for future consideration.
+3) Applications should be submitted by June 1, 2019 to allow time for review of locations, species selection, and ordering for Fall 2019 plantings.
+Applications not accepted for Fall 2019 will be held for future consideration.

-Training for Participants – Saturday morning to be determined (early April)
+Training for Participants – Saturday morning to be determined (likely April 11, 2020)

 Planting Day – Saturday morning to be determined (late April/early May)